sp4ce-cowboy/sp4ce-cowboy/README.md

 I'm a Sophomore Engineering Undergrad @ the National University of Singapore.
 Currently pursuing a double major in Mechanical Engineering && Computer Science.
-Specializing in Robotics && Software Engineering
+Specializing in Robotics && Software Engineering.
 ```
 ### tech stack
 <!-- Languages -->